Synergy Collective

 Surrogate Santa Project

-We ask that Santa's participating in the hamper drive purchase new items including batteries when appropriate and stick to purchasing items listed on the profile form.
-Synergy volunteers are available to answer any enquires to ensure the process is as easy as possible.
-To date, the Surrogate Santa Project has supported over 100 families and individuals in the lower mainland.
-Agency's Synergy has worked with includes but is not limited to: Hollyburn Family Services, St Leonard's Youth and Family Services, Pacific Community Resource Society, Family Services of Greater Vancouver, Watari Counselling and Support Services, The Kettle Friendship Society etc...
+To date, the Surrogate Santa Project has supported over 300 families and individuals in the lower mainland.
+Agency's Synergy has worked with includes but is not limited to: Hollyburn Family Services, St Leonard's Youth and Family Services, Pacific Community Resource Society, Family Services of Greater Vancouver, Watari Counselling and Support Services, The Kettle Friendship Society, etc...

-Synergy begins its call out for Santa's in early October to ensure enough time is provided to appropriately match Santa's with participants.
-Synergy volunteers work with interested Santa's to ensure price points identified by Santa's i.e. I would like to spend $300 on a single parent family, correspond with incoming profile forms.
+Synergy begins its call out for Santas in early October to ensure enough time is provided to appropriately match Santas with participants.
+Synergy volunteers work with interested Santas to ensure price points identified by Santas i.e. I would like to spend $300 on a single parent family, correspond with incoming profile forms.

 Since hampers are personalized and designed to be practical, every effort is made to ensure the Surrogate Santa and participating family or individual has an optimal experience.